How many migrants cross the Channel – and how many are stopped?

 Last year, 73 people died trying to cross the Channel in small boats.

-This was more than the previous six years combined, according to the Migration Observatory.
+This was more than the previous six years combined, according to The Migration Observatory at the University of Oxford.

 The single deadliest incident was recorded in 2021, when a boat capsized killing 27 people, data from IOM Missing Migrants Project shows.